 Got questions?
 Send us an email: email@example.com

 Blipteam is free to try.
-Just dive in and start building - we have a checklist inside the app that will help you complete your online marketplace and start driving some sales:
+Just dive in and start building - we have a checklist inside the app that will help you build your online marketplace and drive some sales: